 - whether collective proceedings are an appropriate means for the fair and efficient resolution of the common issues;

 - the cost or benefits of bringing the proceedings collectively;

-- the size and the nature of the class;
+- the size and nature of the class;

-- if it is possible to determine with certainty whether a given person is or is not a member of the class; and
+- if it is possible to determine with certainty whether a given person is a member of the class; and

 - whether the claims are suitable for an aggregate award of damages.